Pitt-Fuego/interactive-touchscreen-kiosk/README.md

 This repository offers touchscreen user-interface templates for interactive kiosk displays.
 Please fork repository and comment/push useful changes upstream.

+## System Considerations

+Host your project online.
+GitHub won't host videos and you probably don't want to host them on YouTube (YouTube may provide users a kiosk exit).
+You can host your videos on your Pitt Linux server.

+-For our project presentations, you'll run your project on either a Lenovo Duet Touchscreen Chromebook or a Lenovo 110e.
+We'll profile the best projects for public viewing on a dedicated ACER T272HL display.

 ## **Hardware/Software Requirements**

 ### ACER T272HL LCD Touchscreen Monitor